tajhlande/lmae/README.md

 ### Setting up your development environment

-The following assumes you want to develop on a Windows or Mac laptop.
-If you have a Linux laptop, things might be somewhat more complicated, as the virtual LED matrix code path inspects the operating system type (one of Linux, Darwin i.e. Mac, or Windows) and uses that information to guide whether things should be virtual, though you still need to set the command line `-v` flag to be sure.
+The following assumes you want to develop on a Windows or Mac laptop, separate from the RPi.

 In order to get your IDE to find the `rgbmatrix` module so all your syntax highlighting will be nice and clean, you'll need to do one of the following: